starlit-nox/reading-notes/301/Class15/classnotes_15.md

 **How does OAuth work?
 What are the steps that it takes to authenticate the user?**

 OAuth only works on HTTPS.
-The user intiates a feature/transaction that needs to acess another that's unreleated to the site or service.
+The user initiates a feature/transaction that needs to access another that's unrelated to the site or service.
 When that happens it goes through the OAuth Steps below.

 OAuth Steps